 This listing is for a set of 4 Raised (i.e. Domed) countersink petrol tank location screws, to fit Douglas 2 3/4hp models.
 The underside of the head has the correct taper to match the frame lugs and the thread profile is the unusual and non-standard 7/32" x 24 tpi thread particular to this Douglas model.

-These screws are CNC machined in Stainless Steel and the heads are lightly polished - looking very similar in appearance to the original Nickel Plate finish of this period - and if I say so myself, quite pretty.
+These screws are CNC machined in Stainless Steel and the heads are then lightly mop polished - looking very similar in appearance to the original Nickel Plate finish of this period - and if I say so myself - look very pretty.

 Like many of the fasteners on early Douglas motorcycles, unusual threads were used - possibly so customers had to go back to Douglas themselves when they needed replacement!